hypertrace/hypertrace-docs-website/src/pages/deployments/docker.md

 template: docs
 ---

-## Deploying hypertrace on docker for desktop using helm:
+## Deploying Hypertrace on Docker for Desktop using Helm:

 - [Join the Hypertrace Workspace](https://www.hypertrace.org/get-started) on Slack
 - Download and unzip or unpack the installer file from the 'Early-Access' Slack channel